 In the field of bioethics, normative research goes hand-in-hand with empirical research.
 Often empirical research reveals ethical concerns, which are then rigorously explored and normatively analyzed with the tools of philosophy, law, and the social sciences.
 The lessons learned from this scholarship is then actualized through advocacy and policy development, and channeled through professional societies as well as governmental and non-profit organizations.

 Today the faculty at the Center for Bioethics are engaged across the entire spectrum of research, advocacy, and health policy.
 Individual research portfolios can be found in the Catalyst profiles of our members.
-In addition, the Center for Bioethics has a special interest in the field of neuroethics, and recently recruited two exceptional scholars in the field, professors Gabriel Lázaro-Muñoz and Francis Shen.
-Through partnerships with the strong neuroscience faculty within HMS and across the University, they are illuminating the profound ethical issues emerging in the rapidly developing neurosciences.
+The Center has a special interest in the field of neuroethics and recently recruited an exceptional scholar in the field, professor Gabriel Lázaro-Muñoz.
+Through partnerships with the strong neuroscience faculty within HMS and across the University, him and his team are illuminating the profound ethical issues emerging in the rapidly developing neurosciences.

-The Center currently houses two research labs: the Lázaro-Muñoz Lab: Brain Bioethics Laboratory, and the Shen Lab: Law, Ethics, Neuroscience & Artificial Intelligence.
-Both labs consider questions at the intersections of neuroscience, ethics, and the law.
+The Center currently houses the Lázaro-Muñoz Lab: Brain Bioethics Laboratory.
+The lab considers questions at the intersections of neuroscience, ethics, and the law.